pascaldiehm/serializable/README.md

 - This library requires C++ >= 20
 - Note that all classes using this serialization have to have a default value.
 Loading in the context of this library means you _overwrite_ existing data, not _create_ new data (that is why I usually call the process deserializing _into_ a class).
 First create default data, then (try to) overwrite it with stored data.
 - About runtime.
 Serializing data just has to append the data it gets to a string, hence `serialize` runs in O(n).
 The problem with deserialization is that you cannot guarantee to get the serialized data in the same order as you serialized it.
 Therefor the serialized string is first parsed and inserted into a `std::unordered_map` which is then queried for variables. _Usually_ querying an unordered map runs in constant time, which would make `deserialize` also run in O(n) (Technically O(n\*d) where d is the maximum nesting depth, as the data of an object is processed by all parents above).
-In a runtime test (on my machine), for an array containing (1, 10, ..., 1000000) Elements, `deserialize` took (17.8, 6.2, 5.6, 5.7, 5.6, 5.2, 4.2) times as long than `serialize`.
-The factor _appears_ to converge to somewhere around 5.
 - All files in this repo (except the `serializable.hpp`) can safely be ignored: They are just meta-files, IDE settings and tests.
 Speaking about tests: I know, the tests implemented in the `main.cpp` file are as bad as I earlier on described my previous pseudo-stable serializers, but they are good enough for what they have to do.
 So don't judge me for the tests, judge me for the library.
 Also if you have an afternoon to spare, I would love to see proper testing some day.